 This is a far cry from our “Iron-Jawed” sisters and maybe that is okay.
 Maybe, just maybe, the answer is a whole lot simpler and right in front of us.
 Maybe, instead of trying to compete with men and/or prove we are as strong or as good as they are by relinquishing all of our feminine whit and beauty, we simply acknowledge our god-given differences and realize we have no desire to really even play their game on their field, with their rules, anyway.
 Maybe gender segregation as opposed to gender equality is the answer.

-The best times of my life have been spent putting on make-up, laughing with other attractive women, going shopping, out dancing, sipping wine, luring a masculine, tall and successful man or two.
+The best times of my life have been spent putting on make-up, laughing with other attractive women, going shopping, out dancing, sipping wine, luring a masculine, tall and successful man.
 I propose a celebration of genders as opposed to a masking of them because guess what, it is human nature and that is as beautiful as it gets – just keep it classy please.
-Don’t be afraid to be beautiful, you are not selfish nor are you a bad woman but also allow men to simply be men and encourage them to be gentlemen.
+Don’t be afraid to be pretty, you are not selfish nor are you a bad woman but also allow men to simply be men and encourage them to be gentlemen.
 Sure it is not perfect nor completely fair but it is better than posing as someone or something you are not and have no interest in truly being.
 Live for yourself and the love you are building in your own home and family and disregard outside expectations.
 Thank you COVID-19 panic and hysteria, you have taught me something valuable and forced me to sit down, think about and share my ideas.